6 keys to unlock business value with digital transformation

 Read more: How to lead a successful digital team »

-Your digital organisation is not stronger than its weakest link.
-While your organisation might have introduced e.g. processes of automation, self-service, and beacons in certain departments, it might prove futile in the long run if core business functions still run by obsolete means.
+Your digital organization is not stronger than its weakest link.
+While your organization might have introduced e.g. processes of automation, self-service, and beacons in certain departments, it might prove futile in the long run if core business functions still run by obsolete means.

 When you and your team are looking for operations and processes that can be digitally transformed to improve efficiency, you need to work systematically.
-You need to inspect every facet and aspect of your organisation—no stone must be left unturned.
-Ask yourselves about what can be digitalised in accordance with the principles detailed under the first point in this article.
+You need to inspect every facet and aspect of your organization—no stone must be left unturned.
+Ask yourselves about what can be digitalized in accordance with the principles detailed under the first point in this article.

-You should also identify non-essential activities performed by colleagues in your team, in the different departments, and finally in your organisation as a whole.
-Removing or outsourcing these kinds of non-core activities will free resources that can be used to improve efficiency and increase the bottom-line in more productive endeavours.
+You should also identify non-essential activities performed by colleagues in your team, in the different departments, and finally in your organization as a whole.
+Removing or outsourcing these kinds of non-core activities will free resources that can be used to improve efficiency and increase the bottom-line in more productive endeavors.